equivalent/scrapbook2/archive/blogs/2014-04-rspec-performance-improvement-with-before-all.md

 # RSpec performance improvements with before all

+> Be aware that this is considered anti-pattern in many cases.
+Really
+> depends on what type of testing environment you are trying to achive
+> more in "warning" section bellow

 When it comes to RSpec every developer heavily uses `before(:each)` or `after(:each)` hooks and kinda knows that something like `before(:all)` exist but is not used often.
 Well why should it be ?